 The Parque Verde isn’t really the kind of park you’d expect: it’s a stretch of green along the riverside where people come to stroll or run and where kids can play.
 If you follow the park to the city, it will end where the Parque Dr. Manuel Brasa starts.

-This park ends at the Ponte de Santa Clara, where you can cross the street to find a tourism information office (there’s also a tourism office at the other side of town, at the Praça da Républica).
+This park ends at the Ponte de Santa Clara, where you can cross the street to find a tourism information office (there’s also a tourism office on the other side of town, at the Praça da Républica).

 It’s also where you can enter the heart of Coimbra.
-There are signs guiding you up hill to the university buildings or you can stay on lower ground and explore some of the small, car free streets.
+There are signs guiding you uphill to the university buildings or you can stay on lower ground and explore some of the small, car-free streets.

 Really nice to visit is the Jardim Botânico.
 We came from the Praça da Républica and entered the park on the Avenida Dr. Júlio Henriques, but the garden has several entrances.

-At first it didn’t seem like an interesting place as the first part is very structured, with straight lanes, but then there’s this part of the garden that looks more like a forest, with structures placed between the trees so that you can do a dead ride, climb from one tree to another, walk on ropes and climb ladders…
+At first, it didn’t seem like an interesting place as the first part is very structured, with straight lanes, but then there’s this part of the garden that looks more like a forest, with structures placed between the trees so that you can do a dead ride, climb from one tree to another, walk on ropes and climb ladders…

 Of course, you have to do this under supervision, but it looked really cool.
-You have to be cold blooded enough, though, as the trees you’d be moving in between are really high.
+You have to be cold-blooded enough, though, as the trees you’d be moving in between are really high.
 Not my cup of tea, having a terrible fear of heights.

 If you hang around Coimbra until dinner time, I suggest you have a seat at the Italian restaurant by the water in the Parque Dr. Manuel Brasa.
 It’s not a typical restaurant: the kitchen and small ‘bar’ are not in a real building but in a sort of container.